rossmck80/amplify-photo-sharing-workshop/workshop/content/50_photo_sharing_app/70_hosting/_index.en.md

 Finally, we can click __Save and Deploy__ to deploy our application!

-Now, we can push updates to Master to update our application.
+Now, we can push updates to Main to update our application.